Progressing talented people so they thrive

 Among the training offerings is the BAT Global Graduate Academy: an intensive two-week training as part of our one-year Global Graduate programme.
 The programme focuses on developing the next generation of diverse leaders and accelerating the development of their commercial leadership skills.
 It offers graduates a full-time role from day one and gives them access to career and development advice from senior leaders and Management Board members.

 Battle of Minds is our global competition focused on finding the brightest early-career business minds around the globe – helping to develop the next generation of diverse leaders.
-In 2021, the contest focused on ESG, with each team pitching to solve a challenge focused on culture, farming, waste or energy.
-The competition saw over 2,700 teams enter from 27 countries.
-The winners were Team Ijo, from Indonesia, who impressed the judges with their proposal to produce environmentally friendly, edible straws made of seaweed.
+In 2022, the contest again focused on ESG, with more than 4,500 people entering and 750 brilliant ideas submitted.
+The winners were Team FlexSea from the UK, who won with their idea of proprietary technology that creates a seaweed-derived bioplastic that can be used as packaging.

 Find out more about some of our early career initiatives at BAT.